 We first set clear goals for the family outcome and company control.

-Define how much cash the loved ones need and how quickly.
-Then check whether the business can cope with an immediate share transfer.
+Define how much cash the family needs and how quickly they need it.
+Then check whether the business can cope with an immediate share transfer — or whether a structured buyout over an agreed period is more realistic.

 Align wills, succession planning, and company documents

-Get solicitor and adviser advice so documents do not contradict each other under real-world circumstances.
+Get your solicitor and financial adviser to review all documents together so they do not contradict each other under real-world circumstances.

 Personal tools versus business tools

-- Decide time-to-cash and tolerance for share transfers.
+- Decide the time-to-cash and tolerance for share transfers.

 Business Property Relief and trading status: the cornerstone of IHT efficiency

-Business Property Relief is often the single strongest tool to stop a business interest inflating an estate bill.
-Where assets qualify, BPR can cut the taxable value by up to 100% for relevant holdings.
-That makes it central to any sensible IHT strategy.
+Business Property Relief is often the single strongest tool to stop a business interest inflating an estate’s IHT bill.
+Where assets qualify, BPR can reduce the taxable value by up to 100% for relevant holdings.
+That makes it central to any sensible inheritance tax strategy.

 How BPR reduces value for IHT